 - Don't use obvious numbers or easily accessible information for your ID and password.

 - Avoid using Public Internet Access Terminals when conducting your online banking session.

 - Review your account information often.
 Report any unusual activity immediately.

-- If you feel your Netteller ID or Password have been stolen or compromised, change your password and notify Manhattan Bank immediately at 406-284-3255 or your local branch.
+- If you feel your ID or Password has been stolen or compromised, change your password and notify Manhattan Bank immediately at 406-284-3255 or your local branch.

 Personal Computer Security Guidelines

-- Use a current Internet browser with 128-bit encryption that supports secure and private transactions.
+- Use a current Internet browser with 128-bit encryption which supports secure and private transactions.

 - Use the built-in security features some browsers provide.

 - Choose security settings and options that help protect the privacy of your accounts and personal information by using the 'Help' Option or Properties on your browser.

 - Keep your operating system and Internet browser updated with patches from the vendor's website.